How IofC began in Australia

 In Australia, many in the movement have been involved in supporting Australian Indigenous leaders in promoting indigenous rights and self-determination, and finding answers to the bitterness that had marked so many lives.
 At an IofC conference in 1953, Kim Beazley, Sr, father of former Opposition Leader Kim Beazley, pledged to use his political career for the benefit of Australian Indigenous people.
 He was the first MP to raise in Parliament the issue of land rights for Australian Indigenous people, and was involved in promoting indigenous voting rights and the 1967 referendum that allowed for ‘Aboriginal natives’ to be reflected in official census figures.
 Later, as Minister for Education in the Whitlam government, he legislated to provide education in 22 indigenous languages.

 Margaret Tucker, one of the early campaigners for Aboriginal rights, went to the US in the 1960s supported by MRA.
 Here, she found a way to get beyond personal bitterness, bringing home inspiration to promote harmony between black and white communities.
 As Australians began to recognize and campaign for restitution for Indigenous Peoples, many in the IofC Australia network supported the popular movement to organize annual National Sorry Day events through the late 1990s and 2000s.
-Full-time IofC volunteer John Bond was awarded the Order of Australia for his role as Secretary of the National Sorry Day Committee.
+Full-time IofC volunteer John Bond was awarded a Medal in the Order of Australia for his role as Secretary of the National Sorry Day Committee.

 In business and industry, MRA was influential in addressing concerns of both workers and employers, particularly in the maritime industries where individuals motivated by MRA’s principles, including waterside workers’ union leader Jim Beggs, helped to provide the leadership for transforming working conditions and creating new productivity agreements.